 The purpose of the hearing is to determine if the evidence against you, that led to your name being placed on the list, was accurate.
 If the hearing determines that your name was inaccurately or wrongly placed on the Central Registry, this can be grounds for removal.
 The law allows, barring certain specific situations, for a person’s name to be removed from the Registry if a hearing determines that child abuse was not proven by a preponderance of the evidence.

-It is important to note that if your name was placed on the Registry after March 31, 2015, you must make your request within 240 days of receiving notification that your name was placed on the list.
+It is important to note that if your name was placed on the Registry after March 31, 2015, you must make your request within 180 days of receiving notification that your name was placed on the list.
+However, that time frame can be extended for an extra 60 days for “good cause”.
 Failure to make your request within this time frame means that your request is unlikely to be considered.

 If your name is on the Central Registry, contact our experienced CPS defense attorneys immediately.
 We know exactly how to pursue getting your name removed, and can help you restore peace to your family by protecting you from the consequences of false allegations by the state.

-The attorneys at Kronzek & Cronkright have spent many years defending parents and families against the bullying and invasive tactics employed by CPS.
-In their zealous quest for an abuse-free state, many CPS workers railroad parents and spread lies and misinformation that damage people's futures.
+The attorneys at The Kronzek Firm have spent many years defending parents and families against the bullying and invasive tactics employed by CPS.
+In their zealous quest for an abuse-free state, many CPS workers railroad parents and spread lies and misinformation that damage people’s futures.

-Don't let CPS get between you and your family, destroying your chances at happiness and strong family bonds.
-Call Kronzek & Cronkright immediately.
+Don’t let CPS get between you and your family, destroying your chances at happiness and strong family bonds.
+Call The Kronzek Firm immediately.
 We are skilled at protecting your rights, and will defend you every step of the way.

 If you need a good child abuse defense, or help with the Central Registry.
 We can help.
 Call 1 800-576-6035.